 Figures 5 and 6 show scores for 10 meter wind speed and mean sea level pressure forecast.
-All scores for 10 meter wind speed forecast are better than last year with local maxima at noon (12 UTC).
+ME for 10 meter wind speed forecast is smoother than 2018.
+MAE and RMSE are similar as during 2018.
+There are local maxima at noon (12 UTC) and local minima at evening (18 UTC).
 For mean sea level pressure forecast a slight propagation of the errors with forecast time is evident.
-RMSE has local maxima at midnight.
-All scores show a slight improvement.
+RMSE shows a slight improvement.